BaGorK/Learn_javaScript/README.md

 > You need to code along with me!
 You will learn ZERO JavaScript skills by just sitting and watching me code.
 You have to code YOURSELF!.

-_he told himself(Jonas)_
+_he told himself(Jonas)._
-so I created this repo to code along with him.
+ So I created this repo to code along with him.